 In Figure~\ref{fig:core}, structures extracted from the MaMMOtH and QUARKS datasets are shown with red and green contours.
-Although the condensations detected in the two surveys do not always match, all structures from both datasets are retained in the final union mask, shown in yellow.
+Although the condensations detected in the two surveys do not always match, all structures from both datasets are retained in the final union mask, shown in yellow contour.
 We constructed this final mask by taking the union of the individual masks of identified regions in different epochs.
 This union mask was then applied to each epoch for flux extraction.
 To ensure that the measured fluxes represent the true emission distribution, this step was performed after primary beam correction.
-We identified 383 condensations within the 22 protoclusters.
-The measured peak intensities and coordinates of all condensations are summarized in Appendix~\ref{appendix: peakintensity_parameters}, where the source name indicates the region (i.e., massive protocluster) in which each condensation resides.
+We identified a total of 383 condensations within the 22 protoclusters.
+The peak intensities and coordinates of all condensations are summarized in Appendix~\ref{appendix:peakintensity_parameters}, where the source names indicate the corresponding region (i.e., the massive protocluster) in which each condensation is located.
+The peak intensity is the peak value within the dendrogram contour, which is a good approximation of the total integrated intensity for point sources.
 The complete table is available online.
 For each protocluster, condensation IDs are assigned starting from 1 and are ordered according to their spatial distribution in the map images, following a right-to-left and bottom-to-top sequence.